flyingcakes85/blog/_posts/2021-08-31-citp-pop-rabbit-hole.md

 ## Gateway Drugs of City Pop

 Plastic Love starts like a genuinely old song.
 There is said to be a 15 second rule on YouTube.
 If your video cannot hook the viewer in first 15 seconds, they will probably not watch rest of the video.
 Fortunately, the instruments soon turned to a groovy guitar melody and drums.
 The songs was from 1984, yet the drums felt quite modern.
+Is it City Pop?
+Sounded more like J-Pop.
+Even if it was a scam to lure innocent kids into City Pop, I'd say its a good thing :)

 ![](//www.youtube.com/watch?v=9Gj47G2e1Jc)